CLRX/CLRX-mirror/doc/GcnSdwaDpp.md

 ### VOP_DPP

 The VOP_DPP encoding is enabled by setting 0xfa in SRC0 field in VOP1/VOP2/VOPC encoding.
+In an assembler's syntax you can force this encoding by using `DPP` modifier in instruction.
 List of fields:

 Bits  | Name       | Description